 Q: How do water softeners save you money?

 By installing a water softener, you are taking preventative measures to eliminate hard water at the source, along with all of the maintenance issues that come with it later down the road.
-Hard water can add unreasonable wear and tear to all of your water using appliances and plumbing system.
+Hard water can add unreasonable wear and tear to all of your water using appliances and plumbing systems.
 Your appliances use more energy when they are required to work overtime, causing energy bills to increase.
 Additionally, water softeners are considered a valuable upgrade to your home.
 A water softener can easily add upwards of $10,000 in equity to the value of your home once it is installed.

 Big Ways Water Softeners Make You Money